taddison/personal-site/README.md

 ## What to do next

-- Shell pages
-  - Archive (copy-paste of index OR redirect?)
-  - Tags
 - Images
 - Nav - confirm the _direction_ of the collection is correct (think it might need to be reversed for next/previous to work?)
 - Full content